 - deliver demonstrable business benefits and service quality improvements

 - deliver tangible resources or products which are developed and tested as part of the project and provided to Skills for Care when the project ends

-In addition to addressing and fulfilling the priorities and requirements, projects must also submit an evaluation which we will use to share good practice and other learning with adult social care employers.
+In addition to addressing and fulfilling the priorities and requirements, projects must also submit project outcomes which we will use to share good practice and other learning with adult social care employers.
 The evaluation enables successful applicants to celebrate project achievement, whilst highlighting how best to address some of the challenges encountered.